william-spongberg/COMP30020-Project-2/README.md

 ## How to run

-- Clone repo
+1. Clone the repository.
-- cd into src
+2. Change directory into `src`.
-- Compile using "ghc -prof -fprof-auto -rtsopts -o Main Main.hs"
+3. Compile using `ghc -prof -fprof-auto -rtsopts -o Main Main.hs`.
-- Run using "./Main +RTS -p"
+4. Run using `./Main +RTS -p`.